Continuing Education And Opioid Addiction Recovery

 - Continuing education improves options to starting a new career or building on a current position to financially support oneself/family

-- It is always good to have a goal and receive the satisfaction of working towards and achieving the goal
+- Having a goal and working towards and achieving the goal is rewarding

 - Filling the gaps of time when one used to be abusing a substance with something positive is a great path to take